NASA-AMMOS/3DTilesRendererJS/README.md

 ![](./images/header.png)

 Three.js renderer implementation for the [3D Tiles format](https://github.com/AnalyticalGraphicsInc/3d-tiles/blob/master/specification/).
-The renderer supports a limited subset of the spec.
+The renderer supports most of the 3D Tiles spec features with a few exceptions.
 See [Issue #15](https://github.com/NASA-AMMOS/3DTilesRendererJS/issues/15) for information on which features are not yet implemented.

 **Examples**